PokiBV/react-crop-selector/README.md

-y1 | Number | `y`-coord (as a percentage) of top left corner of the crop. *Defaults to `0`*. x2 | Number | `x`-coord (as a percentage) of bottom right corner of the crop. *Defaults to `100`*. y2 | Number | `y`-coord (as a percentage) of bottom right corner of the crop. *Defaults to `100`*. onChange | Function | called when the crop changes.
+y1 | Number | `y`-coord (as a percentage) of top left corner of the crop. *Defaults to `0`*. x2 | Number | `x`-coord (as a percentage) of bottom right corner of the crop. *Defaults to `100`*. y2 | Number | `y`-coord (as a percentage) of bottom right corner of the crop. *Defaults to `100`*. minWidth | Number | minimum width (as a percentage) of the cropped area minHeight | Number | minimum width (as a percentage) of the cropped area onChange | Function | called when the crop changes.
 Receives `x1`, `y1`, `x2` and `y2` (as percentages) as its arguments.